Cyanogen bromide: Organic synthesis

 Cyanogen bromide is a common reagent in organic synthesis.
 In most reactions, it acts as a source of electrophilic cyanogen and nucleophilic bromide; carbocations preferentially attack the nitrogen atom.
 In the presence of a Lewis acid, it cyanidates arenes.

 BrCN converts alcohols to cyanates; amines to cyanamides or dicyanamides.
 Excess BrCN continues the reaction to guanidines; hydroxylamines yield hydroxyguanidines similarly.

 The cyanamides so formed umpole the original amine, and tends to eliminate alkyl substituents.
 In the von Braun reaction, tertiary amines react with cyanogen bromide to yield disubstituted cyanamides and an alkyl bromide.
 That net reaction is similar to the Polonovski elimination, but does not require N-oxidation.

 In bromocyanation, BrCN adds across multiple bonds to give a vicinal cyanobromide.
 Bromocyanated enols spontaneously undergo a Darzens-like elimination to an epoxynitrile.

 Cyanogen bromide is also a dehydrating agent, hydrolyzing to hydrogen bromide and cyanic acid.

-The compound is used in the synthesis of 4-methylaminorex ("ice") and viroxime.
+The compound is used in the synthesis of the pharmaceuticals 4-methylaminorex and viroxime.

 Toxicity, storage, and deactivation

 Cyanogen bromide can be stored under dry conditions at 2 to 8 °C for extended periods.

 Cyanogen bromide is volatile, and readily absorbed through the skin or gastrointestinal tract.
 Therefore, toxic exposure may occur by inhalation, physical contact, or ingestion.
 It is acutely toxic, causing a variety of nonspecific symptoms.
-Exposure to even small amounts may cause convulsions or death.
+Exposure to even small amounts may cause fatal injury.
 LD_{50} orally in rats is reported as 25–50 mg/kg.

 Cyanogen bromide was used as a chemical weapon in the World War I by Austro-Hungarian forces, either as benzene solution or mixture with 25% bromoacetone and 50% benzene.

 The recommended method to deactivate cyanogen bromide is with sodium hydroxide and bleach.
 The aqueous alkali hydroxide instantly hydrolyzes BrCN to alkali cyanide and bromide.
 The cyanide can then be oxidized by sodium or calcium hypochlorite to the less toxic cyanate ion.
 Deactivation is extremely exothermic and may be explosive.